 where $\delta\rho = \alpha_b^{-2}{\dot{\phi_b}}{\delta\dot{\phi}}+{V'}|_{b}\delta\phi-\alpha_b^{-2}\dot{\phi_b}^2\Psi $ is the scalar field energy density perturbation and $ \chi \equiv-{\alpha_b}^{-1}{a^2}(B-\dot{E})$.
 There are therefore five scalar perturbation variables which can be expressed in terms of the five gauge invariant variables.

-We will take ${\cal R}$ to be the fundamental dynamical variable of perturbations although others could be used.
+We will take ${\cal R}$ to be the master dynamical perturbation variable via which all others can be obtained.
 As shown in Appendix~\ref{app:comProof} and without relying on any further assumptions, the constraints equations can be used to obtain all other gauge-invariant variables in terms of $\mathcal{R}$ and its derivatives in Fourier space \cite{Launay24}

 where the slow-roll parameters are $ \varepsilon_{i+1} \equiv -H^{-1}d_t \ln \varepsilon_i$, $\varepsilon_0 \equiv H$, in particular $\dot{\phi}_b^2 = 2\varepsilon_1H^2{\rm M_{Pl}^2}$.